-Cover your art area with newspaper.
-Using Crayola Washable Paint and a Brush, cover one or two sheets of paper with red paint.
+Students cover their work areas with recycled newspaper.
+Using Crayola Washable Paint, students cover one or two sheets of paper with red paint.
 Air-dry the paper.

 Fold another piece of paper in half to make a card.
 To design the background, dab a wet sponge into Crayola Washable Watercolors.
 Lightly tap the sponge on the paper for a marbleized look.
 Air-dry the card.

-Use Crayola Erasable Colored Pencils or Color Sticks and your imagination to draw a large contemporary-looking heart on the painted paper.
-Cut out the heart and strips for your card’s border with Crayola Scissors.
+Students use Crayola Erasable Colored Pencils or Color Sticks and their imaginations to draw a large contemporary-looking heart on the painted paper.
+Cut out the heart and strips for the card’s border with Crayola Scissors.
 Cut out the center of the heart.
-Attach the heart and border strips to your card with Crayola School Glue.
+Attach the heart and border strips to the card with Crayola School Glue.